davidedc/Fizzygum/readme.md

 ========

 Tired of stringing libraries together?
-Try a new web framework that does complex things, easily.
+Try a new web framework that handles complex things, easily.

 Fizzygum is designed from the ground up to: